AgTech ventures ride the pandemic boom

 These successes will spur other farmers to also adapt to technology in their fields and for other transactions.
 Both Kahn of Omnivore and Verma of Ankur Capital believe that the digitisation that happened due to Covid is not a one-off phenomenon.
 More farmers and others in the ecosystem will start using more technology once they see the benefits that others have reaped.

-The writer is a senior, freelance journalist based in Chennai.
-The views expressed are personal.
+— N Ramakrishnan is a Chennai-based freelance journalist with over three decades of experience.
+The views expressed are personal

 (Edited by : Aditi Gautam)